Kashishsingla111/ThaparSummerSchool_2k23/README.md

 ##Usage

--Upload a PDF file using the file upload form.
+- Upload a PDF file using the file upload form.
--Enter a password for the PDF file.
+- Enter a password for the PDF file.
--Enter the recipient's email address.
+- Enter the recipient's email address.
--Click the "Upload and Email" button.
+- Click the "Upload and Email" button.
--The PDF file will be secured with the password, emailed to the recipient, and a success message will be displayed.
+- The PDF file will be secured with the password, emailed to the recipient, and a success message will be displayed.